tonytw1/wellynews/README.md

 The website of a content publisher such as Wellington City Council.
 Newsitems and feeds found on this website will be attributed to this publisher.

-### Newsitems
+### Newsitem

 A news item published on a publisher's website.
 A page with a unique URL containing a press release or a match report.

 ### Feeds

 An RSS feed published by a given website.
-Newsitems accepted from this feed will be attributed to the feed's publisher.
+Newsitems accepted from this feed will be attributed to this feed's publisher.

 ### Watchlist

 A page on a publishers website which is known to contain links to new newsitems.
-For publishers with interesting content who do not provide a feed watchlist page.
 This might be a homepage or a news page.

+Used when a publisher with interesting content does not provide a feed.

 Polled regularly to detect changes which might indicate new newsitems.
-See detecting page changes below.
+See detecting page changes (below)[(#detecting-changes)].

 ## Tagging

 Been able to automatically arrange newsitems into meaningful categories like consultation and transport is something we really want.
-We use tags todo this and infer an items tags from what we know about where it came from.
+We use tags todo this.

+Tags have a name and an optional parent tag.

+Tags can be arranged into a hierarchy. ie. Trains is a child of Transport.

+Newsitems about trains should be included in the transport tag's newsitems.

 ### Index tags

 Index tags determine which tags give resources appear under.
 For example an item tagged trains will also appear under transport.
 Some slightly interesting things happen to automatically calculate the index tags

+We can infer alot about an item's tags from what we know about where it came from.

 #### Tagging votes